 Mode Control

 You can set the mode your TV enters when you turn it on.
-You can pick between a few different modes including, hotel, store demo, and game demo.
-Each option gives you a lot of control over the service menu and limits changes that other users can make.
+You can pick a few different methods, including hotel, store demo, and game demo.

 For example, in hotel mode, you can limit the max volume of the TV so it won’t annoy other rooms.
-In-store mode, the tv cycles through incredible scenes to show off the capabilities of the TV without playing specific inputs.
+In-store mode, the TV cycles through incredible scenes to show off the capabilities of the TV without playing specific inputs.

 Frame Rate Control Options

 You can change the frame rate of the TV with these settings.
-Frame rate helps show off specific colors, and it is wonderful when it is working right.
-However, if problems start to occur, the frame rate can cause a flicker on the TV.
+Frame rate helps show off specific colors, which is terrific when it works correctly.

 Being able to control this might help you give a flickering tv a little extra life, or it can help you dial in color variations so they look better for you.